 Dealing with the criminal justice system can be stressful and complex for anyone, but it can be especially so if this is your first time being arrested for a crime and placed behind bars.
 You are likely to be scared, confused, and unsure what to do to get yourself out of jail as quickly as possible.
 When you are told about an initial appearance, a bail hearing, and an arraignment, you may not understand what the difference is between these events that often occur quickly in succession after your arrest, or which one involves you getting released to the safety of your home.
 Your arraignment and bail hearing occur before your trial date and will likely occur very close together, possibly on the same day.
-Below, our experienced Salt Lake City criminal defense attorneys at Overson Law, PLLC explain what an arraignment is, what happens at your bail hearing, how getting released works, and how we can help get you out of jail as quickly as possible.
+Below, our experienced Salt Lake City criminal defense attorneys at Overson & Bugden explain what an arraignment is, what happens at your bail hearing, how getting released works, and how we can help get you out of jail as quickly as possible.

 The Criminal Arraignment in Utah

 Decisions about whether a person who was arrested will be released from jail get made at the bail hearing, not the arraignment, though the two often occur in tandem.
 The criminal arraignment itself is a relatively short and simple proceeding where you officially enter an initial plea of guilty, not guilty, or no contest.
 If you enter a guilty plea, the matter will be resolved and will proceed to the sentencing phase, where the judge will impose penalties.
-If you enter a no contest plea, which is essentially equivalent to a guilty plea but cannot be used as proof of your guilt in any related civil case, the matter will also proceed to sentencing.
-A no contest plea requires approval of the court.
+If you enter a no-contest plea, which is essentially equivalent to a guilty plea but cannot be used as proof of your guilt in any related civil case, the matter will also proceed to sentencing.
+A no-contest plea requires the approval of the court.
 Depending on the outcome of your bail hearing, you may or may not be released after your arraignment.

 The Bail Hearing in Utah

 In most cases, the judge will set bail, which you will have to pay at least part of to be released.
 Judges normally follow the guidelines set out in the Utah Uniform Bail Schedule, which lists suggested bail amounts for each crime.
 However, the judge has the ability to set bail lower than suggested if they find “extenuating circumstances” in your case.
 In making such a decision, the judge will consider factors including the nature and severity of the crime alleged, your criminal history, and your ties and contributions to the local community.
 Defendants with little to no criminal record, strong ties to their community, and are facing relatively minor charges are more likely to be granted a reduced bail amount or be released on their own recognizance.
 However, if you have a lengthy criminal record and a bad habit of not showing up for scheduled court hearings, the judge is unlikely to show you any leniency when deciding your bail amount.
 Our lawyers know how to craft the most persuasive arguments based on the individual factors in your case to get you released on little to no bail.

 What Happens if I Am Not Released After an Arraignment in Utah?

 There are several reasons why you might not be released after your arraignment and bail hearing.
 It is possible that the judge decided to set bail at an amount that you were unable to afford.
 Depending on your charges and background, it is also possible that the judge denied you any bail whatsoever.
 If the judge chooses to hold you with no bail, we can make a motion for reconsideration.
-You are entitled to a second hearing where our skilled criminal defense attorneys at Overson Law, PLLC can have a more extensive chance to argue why you should not be considered a threat to the public or a flight risk if you are released.
-We will work to convince the judge that the initial ruling should be aside and that either bail should be set or you should be released on your own recognizance.
+You are entitled to a second hearing where our skilled Taylorsville criminal defense attorneys at Overson & Bugden can have a more extensive chance to argue why you should not be considered a threat to the public or a flight risk if you are released.
+We will work to convince the judge that the initial ruling should be set aside and that either bail should be set or you should be released on your own recognizance.

 If you are not able to secure your release because bail has been set too high for you to afford, you will have a few options.
 First, you can retain a bail bondsman, who will post a surety bond with the court in exchange for you paying a nominal amount.
 If you fail to appear as required, however, the bondsman will owe the court the full amount and will come after you and any co-signers for repayment.
 We can also file a motion for bail reduction, which works similar to a motion for reconsideration except that we will argue that bail has been set too high rather than that bail should be set in the first place.

-If You or a Loved One Is Being Held in Jail, Call Our Skilled Utah Criminal Defense Lawyers Today
+If You or a Loved One is Being Held in Jail, Call Our Skilled Defense Lawyers Today

 Your arraignment is a separate event from the bail hearing where it is determined whether you can be released, although in some cases they will happen at or around the same time.
 While you have a right to receive bail that is fair and reasonable, this is not an absolute right to bail no matter what.
 Bail can be denied outright, or it may be too expensive for you to afford.
-If you are concerned about getting you or a loved one who had been arrested out of jail quickly, contact our experienced criminal defense lawyers at Overson Law, PLLC as soon as possible.
+If you are concerned about getting you or a loved one who had been arrested out of jail quickly, contact our experienced Tooele criminal defense lawyers at Overson & Bugden as soon as possible.
 We will work to get you home to safety and then focus on getting your charges downgraded or dismissed.
 For a free consultation, call our office today at (801) 758-2287.